 Using the latest innovations in medical technology, Laser Skin Resurfacing offers a fast and effective way to treat facial lines and wrinkles, sun-damaged skin, uneven pigmentation, acne scars and other skin imperfections.
 The whole face or specific problem areas can be treated with laser resurfacing for a smoother, more youthful complexion.
 Lasers are used to treat larger areas of skin more quickly than traditional skin resurfacing methods.

-During laser skin resurfacing (also called a "laser peel"), a beam of pulsing, concentrated light penetrates the skin and vaporizes damaged skin cells.
+During Laser Skin Resurfacing or a "Laser Peel", a beam of pulsing, concentrated light penetrates the skin and vaporizes damaged skin cells.
 The level of laser penetration is precisely controlled by your doctor.
 The treated skin will peel about a week after the treatment, allowing new skin to appear.
 Most patients are able to achieve their appearance goals after only one treatment, but repeat treatments may be needed in some cases.

 Dermabrasion is a surgical method of skin resurfacing proven to treat fine facial wrinkles, photoaging caused by exposure to the sun, acne scars, age spots, skin lesions and pre-cancerous growths called keratoses.
 Dermabrasion can be used to address more serious skin conditions and produces dramatic results with a single treatment.